 - Decrease Friction – PTFE Patch for calluses, ulcers, and blisters.
 PTFE Patches help relieve friction and shear to help in healing the plantar foot.
 Also, when combined with an offloading orthotic, it can neutralize the primary causes of calluses and ulcers.
 It can also be applied to orthoses in common areas of callus or ulcer formation.

 Metatarsaligia Orthotics form an important part of the treatment for Metatarsaligia.
-These type of Orthotics can help by reducing the ball-of-the-foot pain.
+These types of Orthotics can help by reducing the ball-of-the-foot pain.
 You will need to place the Orthotics pad behind the ball-of-the-foot to reduce stress and to distribute the weight from the painful region to more enduring regions.

 Custom made Orthotics do a great job in decreasing pressure through the ball of the foot.
 It also has a metatarsal bar which will decrease pressure through the metatarsal region as well as some additional padding.